cs1302uga/cs1302-api-app/meta/DEADLINE.md

 Modify this file to satisfy a submission requirement related to the project deadline.
 Please keep this file organized using Markdown.
-If you click on this file in your GitHub repository website, then you will see that the Markdown is transformed into nice looking HTML.
+If you click on this file in your GitHub repository website, then you will see that the Markdown is transformed into nice-looking HTML.

 ## Part 1: App Description

-> Please provide a firendly description of your app, including the
+> Please provide a friendly description of your app, including
 > the primary functions available to users of the app.
 Be sure to
 > describe exactly what APIs you are using and how they are connected
 > in a meaningful way.